BEGIN:VCALENDAR

 cal optimal control of PDEs</a>\nby Manuel Schaller (TU Chemnitz) as part

-of Port-Hamiltonian Seminar\n\n\nAbstract\nIn this talk\, we explore sever
+of Port-Hamiltonian Seminar (pH Seminar)\n\n\nAbstract\nIn this talk\, we

-al control problems.\n\nWe first present a novel time-domain decomposition
+tion of optimal control problems.\n\nWe first present a novel time-domain

-establish convergence of the method.\n\nIn the second part\, we focus on
+mulation\, we establish convergence of the method.\n\nIn the second part\,

-rator as a preconditioner to guarantee mesh-independent convergence.\n\nWe
+rt of the operator as a preconditioner to guarantee mesh-independent conve

-illustrate our results by means of various large-scale problems from flui
+rgence.\n\nWe illustrate our results by means of various large-scale probl

-d mechanics\, elasticity or advection-diffusion phenomena.\n
+ems from fluid mechanics\, elasticity or advection-diffusion phenomena.\n

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/22/